autoshares/autoshares-documentation/user-guide/introduction.md

 * Autoshares Trader for Android:

 {% hint style="info" %}
-Information provided in this user guide regarding the software or functionality of the Trading Platform, including descriptions and illustrations \(i.e. screenshots\), are subject to change by ETNA.
+Information provided in this user guide regarding the software or functionality of the Trading Platform, including descriptions and illustrations \(i.e. screenshots\), are subject to change by Autoshares.
 {% endhint %}